sdasgup3/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/docs/FailureReasons.md

   - E2: vzeroupper requierd providing all the YMM mem specification; which makes the krpove run deadly slow.
   But its trvial to verify that mcsema is correct.

+  - E3: xprove failure: bt instruction has load from a computed address.
+X86 semantics cucrrently do not support it